 Can you require your workforce to be vaccinated?

-However, there may be limited circumstances where vaccination will be required.
-Once government travel restrictions lift, an employee may need to be vaccinated to meet entry requirements of another country if travel is integral to their role.
-Employers will need to balance employees’ rights in these circumstances to avoid a discrimination claim.
+However, even outside the health and care sector, there may be circumstances where vaccination will be a requirement.
+For example, an employee may need to be vaccinated to meet entry requirements of another country if travel is integral to their role.
+Employers will need to assess employees’ rights in these circumstances to avoid a discrimination claim.

-What are the employment legal risks of imposing compulsory vaccination?
+What are the employment legal risks of imposing mandatory vaccination?

 Breach of contract

 Requiring your employees to be vaccinated without their express agreement could amount to a repudiatory breach of contract, entitling them to claim constructive dismissal.

 Mandatory vaccination requirement could directly discriminate against employees with a protected characteristic as described below.
 It also amounts to a provision, criterion or practice that could put those employees at a particular disadvantage, and so amount to indirect discrimination.